 But that’s not the story I started out to tell.
 To get into the mood for this story, you’ve got to imagine my friends and I sitting around a campfire at dusk, and Mike says to Peter, “Tell Willis the story of your sister and the crocodile” …

 In Pijin it started like this: “Iu no save long sista blong me, bat time bifoa hemi gatem bus gaden lo Niu Giogia Ailan” … “You no save (know) sister belong me, but time before (once) him got’m bush garden long (on) New Georgia Island” … the night deepened.
 Peter’s from the West, black as coal, his face was swallowed by darkness, but his voice rolled on.
 I’ll tell the story in English, although it loses some of the Island flavor, so I’ll keep a little of the Pijin in it …

 So, Peter said, she used to take her small dugout canoe and paddle upriver.
-Now, her garden was “farawei lelebit, might sikis mail”, far away little bit, might six mile.
-Every day she’d leave the logging camp where she stored her canoe, paddle up there with just her digging stick, and work in her garden.
+Now, her garden was “farawei lelebit, might sikis mail”, which is “far away little bit, might six mile.”
+Every day she’d leave the logging camp where she stored her canoe, paddle the six miles [10 km] up there with just her digging stick, and work in her garden.

 So, Peter continued, one day she got into her canoe and paddled up to her bush garden.
 The kumara roots were ready to harvest, so she picked some to take home with her.

 … the campfire sparks and flares, and the only thing I can see of Peter are his shining, smiling eyes … his voice rolls on …